AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-combined.md

     Optionally, you can select **Expanded** to show both the FQDN and NetBIOS SPN.
 The dialog box looks similar to the following if you selected **Expanded**.
 Select **OK**.

     ![Screenshot of Gateway Connector Properties dialog box](media/service-gateway-sso-kerberos/gateway-connector-properties.png)

+Now, skip to "Grant the gateway service account local policy rights on the gateway machine"<LINK> to continue the setup process.

 ### Configure the gateway service account for resource-based Kerberos constrained delegation

 > [!NOTE]
 > Complete the steps in this section if you want to enable resource-based Kerberos constrained delegation.
 If you want to enable standard Kerberos constrained delegation complete the steps in the [Configure standard Kerberos constrained delegation](#FIX ME) subsection.

+Use [resource-based Kerberos constrained delegation](/windows-server/security/kerberos/kerberos-constrained-delegation-overview) to enable single sign-on connectivity for Windows Server 2012 and later versions, permitting front-end and back-end services to be in different domains.
+For this to work, the back-end service domain needs to trust the front-end service domain.

 In the following steps, we assume an on-premises environment with two machines in different domains: a gateway machine and a database server running SQL Server that has already been configured for Kerberos-based single sign-on (SSO).
 The steps can be adopted for one of the other supported datasources, so long as the datasource has already been configured for Kerberos-based single sign-on.
 For the sake of this example, we also assume the following settings and names: